allisonfash/AWS-Agroforestry/notebooks/Functions.md

 ```
 ##### Explanation: This function reprojects the bounding coordinates of a sub-window from the source CRS (Coordinate Reference System) of the AOI (area of interest) to the destination CRS.

-window: The bounding coordinates of the sub-window.
-aoi_gdf: The GeoDataFrame representing the area of interest.
-dst_crs: The destination CRS to which the window bounds should be reprojected.

 ```python
 def reproject_window(window, aoi_gdf, dst_crs):
     # dst_crs = 'EPSG:32619'  # UTM Zone 19N